'Sweet, sweet Connie' in Grand Funk Railroad hit dies at 66

 ‘Sweet, sweet Connie’ in Grand Funk Railroad hit dies at 66

 LITTLE ROCK, Ark.
 (AP) — Connie Hamzy, a rock ‘n’ roll groupie from Arkansas who was immortalized as “sweet, sweet Connie” in the 1973 Grand Funk Railroad hit “We’re an American Band,” has died.
 She was 66.
 In 2019, the Little Rock woman told KTHV: “I was determined to become a famous groupie.
 I really was.”
-The Pulaski County Coroner hasn’t released any details on her death, including when she died.
-Her cousin, Rita Lawrence, says a funeral home confirmed the death to her.
+An obituary posted by a Little Rock funeral home said she died Saturday.
+The Pulaski County Coroner hasn’t released any details on her death.
 Grand Funk Railroad’s Don Brewer, who wrote and sang lead vocals on “We’re An American Band,” told The Associated Press he was sorry to hear of Hamzy’s death.
 He remembered her as a sweet, outgoing girl who just wanted to be famous.